The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Discussion

 A complication is that, in principle, mergers can occur across a wide range of initial masses, and mergers in more massive stars might not look the same as lower-mass mergers.
-For example, in the case of SNHunt248, which had an estimated 60 M$_{\sun}$ progenitor, no molecular lines were observed in the spectra, and the temperature of the remnant star was estimated to be $T_{\rm eff}$ = 15,000\,K \citep{2018MNRAS.473.3765M}.
-NGC~4490-OT, another merger candidate, had an estimated mass of 30 M$_{\sun}$ and strong H$\alpha$ emission, but the visual-wavelength spectrum closely resembled that of the merger candidate V838 Mon at certain phases \citep{SmithNGC4490}.
 Moreover, some individual LBV giant eruptions, including the prototypical case of $\eta$ Car, have been proposed as massive-star merger events \citep{2018MNRAS.480.1466S}, and mergers and mass gainers have been invoked to explain evolutionary considerations for LBVs more generally \citep{2014ApJ...796..121J,2015MNRAS.447..598S,2017MNRAS.472..591A}.
 Therefore, the distinction between LBVs and low-mass merger events, such as V1309~Sco and LRNe, might arise simply from a continuum of different initial masses \citep{SmithNGC4490}, rather than distinctly different mechanisms.